lcohensf/dev-msg-handler/README.md

 to obtain the Qualcomm 2net API key and secret pair required for both the Force.com app setup and this heroku node.js app setup.

+To install the Force.com 2Net Fitness app:
+1. Sign up for a free Salesforce.com Developer Environment at https://developer.salesforce.com/
+2. Download and install the app from the Salesforce.com AppExchange listing here: https://appexchange.salesforce.com/listingDetail?listingId=a0N3000000B5WyfEAF

 This heroku app is designed to support multiple Salesforce.com orgs running the 2Net Fitness app.
-Follow the instructions in "2Net Fitness app setup.pdf" for each instance of the 2Net Fitness Force.com app.
+Follow the instructions in "2Net Fitness app setup.pdf" for each instance of the 2Net Fitness Force.com app that you setup.

 ### Deploying to Heroku